sanatanonline/ml/README.md

     ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │   └── raw            <- The original, immutable data dump.
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+Naming convention is a number (for ordering).
+    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │